hmxmilohax/milo-patch-library/Guitar Hero 1 (USA)/emu fixes/readme.txt

 and
 `{hud set_showing TRUE}` in (slide_meter_in)

+IMPORTANT NOTE: if rebuilding a gh1 iso for the first time ALWAYS put an `ark.txt` in the root of your ark files before building an ark
+This fixes a bug in arkhelper for some reason

 included is a vanilla file with these additions and comments if you need help